 I believe we can all agree, there’s a lot is going on in the world right now.
 2020 is proving to be a rollercoaster of unforeseen, free-falling inverted dips.
 Matched with mach speeds that blast us into tunnels of uncertainty.
 While these monumental and historical events continue to unfold (and give us an intense emotional whiplash with every News Update report).
 There’s no doubt, we can all benefit from a relaxing, serene and rejuvenating break.

 This is where nature can be our lifeline.
 Being in nature, improves our health such as reducing anxiety, stress, and help manage cardiovascular disease and mental health.

 How do humans manage anxiety ridden events?

-During uncertain times, past studies have shown.
-In order to suppress anxiety, people have obsessively watch the news, and overthink social media posts.
-For some, this can lead them to engage with a total stranger on such platforms, in countless attempts to change a stranger’s opinion from a post or comment.
+Past studies have shown during times of uncertainty.
+People have obsessively watch the news and overthink social media posts in order to suppress anxiety.
+For some, this can lead to engaging with a total stranger on such platforms, in countless attempts to change a stranger’s opinion from a post or comment.
 This stress and rumination only leads to unhappiness that can lead to adverse effects on the body.
 Which can subsequently affect how we treat others around us.